TF-Hafnium/hafnium/docs/secure-partition-manager/secure-partition-manager.rst

 For the SPMC, base addresses for memory and device region nodes are IPAs provided the SPMC identity maps IPAs to PAs within SP EL1&0 Stage-2 translation regime.

-Note: in the current implementation both VTTBR_EL2 and VSTTBR_EL2 point to the same set of page tables.
+ote: in the current implementation both VTTBR_EL2 and VSTTBR_EL2 point to the same set of page tables.
 It is still open whether two sets of page tables shall be provided per SP.
 The memory region node as defined in the specification provides a memory security attribute hinting to map either to the secure or